-The Economist called the concept, “An economy that allows the unrestricted flow of people, capital, goods and services across its borders; the opposite of a closed economy.”The idea that we can leverage an open talent source beyond the walls and rolls of your office, throws open multitudes of doors.
+The Economist called the concept, “An economy that allows the unrestricted flow of people, capital, goods, and services across its borders; the opposite of a closed economy.”The idea that we can leverage an open talent source beyond the walls and rolls of your office, throws open multitudes of doors.
 We no longer have to “own every talent”.
 The Open Talent Economy will replace the need for ‘ownership of talent’ with the more significant‘ access to talent’.
 The insistence on hiring every possible talent that our business might need is among those many self-inflicted hazards that we are oblivious to.
-Hiring full time employees is what everyone does, so we just followed suit causing several delays and inefficiencies in our organizations.
+Hiring full-time employees are what everyone does, so we just followed suit causing several delays and inefficiencies in our organizations.
 Hiring cycles are long, we hire people whose skills are sporadically used and end up having inflated employee rolls.
 And moreover, highly skilled employees are now moving away from routine corporate jobs.
 The ‘meaning seekers’ and the entrepreneurial ones are fast becoming independent consultants and freelancers.
-The task of finding and retaining the right talent for full time jobs just got tougher.
+The task of finding and retaining the right talent for full-time jobs just got tougher.

 Explore new horizons of talent utilization

 We might have been impairing ourselves heavily by being in-house dependent all this while.
 In most companies, even cross-departmental talent sharing does not happen.
-By exploring a model where our in-house talent can be complemented by an open talent pool outside of the organization, we open up channels that help in achieving newer heights in productivity and efficiency.
+By exploring a model where our in-house talent can be complemented by an open talent pool outside of the organization, we open up channels that help in achieving new heights in productivity and efficiency.

 Leverage the Power of the Crowd

 Another fascinating way companies are opening up themselves are through crowd-sourcing of talent.
-Crowd-sourcing of talent is making waves with its ability to provide access the best talents across the world and the possibility of creating world class results.
-There are various talent communities to which you can crowd source your projects- design communities, developer communities, writer communities and many more.
+Crowd-sourcing of talent is making waves with its ability to provide access the best talents across the world and the possibility of creating world-class results.
+There are various talent communities to which you can crowdsource your projects- design communities, developer communities, writer communities and many more.
 Business Insider writes about one such successful crowd-sourcing projects, “In 2012 Colgate-Palmolive, a consumer-goods company, offered $US17,000 to anyone who could make a 30-second advertisement for the internet.
 The ad was so good that the company showed it at the Super Bowl alongside blockbuster ads that cost hundreds of times more.
-The set-up uses to the full most of the capabilities and advantages that make on-demand business models attractive: no need for offices; no full-time contract employees; the clever use of computers to repackage one set of people’s needs into another set of people’s tasks; and an ability to access spare time and spare cognitive capacity all across the world.”
+The set-up uses the full most of the capabilities and advantages that make on-demand business models attractive: no need for offices; no full-time contract employees; the clever use of computers to repackage one set of people’s needs into another set of people’s tasks; and an ability to access spare time and spare cognitive capacity all across the world.”

 Shift gears to catch up with talent paradigm shift

-The global mega trends of globalization, mobile, education, technology, social business and analytics are changing the way our businesses are functioning across the world.
-The Open Talent Economy is an offshoot of these mega trends which will also nudge our business strategies to move from a closed economy to an open one.
+The global megatrends of globalization, mobile, education, technology, social business, and analytics are changing the way our businesses are functioning across the world.
+The Open Talent Economy is an offshoot of these megatrends which will also nudge our business strategies to move from a closed economy to an open one.
 The call to action is for adaptation to the change with smart talent strategies, investment in talent, and measurement of talent outcomes.

 As the Open Talent Economy gains pace, here are few perspectives you might want to consider to catch up with the change.